You're invited to subscribe to the Robert's Legacy RSS feed. Thanks for visiting!

 “Uncle.”

-All entries in this blog must be read with an understanding that I have distinct opinions and approached my work in the Wendland case, as I approach this project, from a very specific viewpoint: I am a Christian and I believe in the sanctity of all human life.
-My beliefs informed and focused efforts to save Robert Wendland from a cruel death by dehydration and starvation, and impact my feelings about what is happening to Terri Shiavo.
+All entries in this blog must be read with an understanding that I have distinct opinions and approached my work in the Wendland case from a very specific viewpoint: I believe in the sanctity of all human life and saw my involvement in the case as a matter of faith.
+My beliefs informed and focused my efforts, on behalf of my clients, to save Robert Wendland from a cruel death by dehydration and starvation.

 Welcome to all who visit this blog and I hope that you find the information you find here useful.